RadiantBlockchain/radiant-node/doc/test-networks.md

 | Base58 p: ext. pubkey        |  0x043587cf |  0x043587cf  |  0x043587cf |
 | Base58 p: ext. seckey        |  0x04358394 |  0x04358394  |  0x04358394 |

-Note 1: set to 0 because historical sigop code has been removed from BCHN
+Note 1: set to 0 because historical sigop code has been removed from RADN
         See chainparams.cpp for more detailed comments.

 Note 2: scalenet is intended to be periodically reorganized down to a